Anthem (video game): Marketing and release

 BioWare Edmonton teased the game at E3 2014 during a developer diary video, only referring to as it "a new [intellectual property]" that they were developing as BioWare Montreal took the reins of Mass Effect: Andromeda.

 On June 10, 2017, Anthem was formally announced with a cinematic reveal trailer during the EA Play pre-E3 press conference.
 On June 11, 2017, a six-minute gameplay trailer premiered during Microsoft's E3 press conference, running on Xbox One X.

 At E3 2017, when the game was announced, its intended release date was Q4 2018, but was pushed back in January 2018 to early 2019, in part to make space on EA's release schedule for a new Battlefield title in late 2018 release.
 According to Patrick Söderlund, EA's vice president, BioWare plans to support the game with new content and updates long after the game's release, and that its launch will be "the start of maybe a 10-year journey" for BioWare.

 A demo of the game was released for download on January 25, 2019, for pre-order customers, and on February 1 for the public.
 On February 14, 2019, a live-action short film/trailer called Conviction was released online, depicting a story which takes place before the game.
 The film was directed by Neill Blomkamp and produced by his independent Oats Studios.
 On February 15, 2019, Electronic Arts made the full-game available to Premium subscribers of their Origin Access subscription service, while both Origin Access Basic and EA Access (on Xbox One) subscribers had access to a 10-hour trial.

 Anthem was released worldwide on all platforms on February 22, 2019.
-For its Russian marketing campaign Electronics Arts and Russian consumer electronic retail chain M.video created commercial voiced by television host and naturalist Nikolay Drozdov and imitated television program In the World of Animals.
+For its Russian marketing campaign, Electronics Arts and Russian consumer electronic retail chain M.video created a commercial voiced by television host and naturalist Nikolay Drozdov, which imitated his television program In the World of Animals.
 On September 13, 2019, the full game was added to Origin Access Basic and EA Access.